EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 Pretty sweet, huh?
 So, what have we done so far?
 We've created a Composer project by setting up a `composer.json` file.
 We've developed a simple application that adds two hardcoded numbers using a separate calculator class.
 That class is defined in a separate file which is annotated with a namespace.
 It gets included in our main application entry point (i.e. `index.php`) using Composer's autoloading feature.
 That is, instead of including the file directly with something like `include 'calc.php';`, we've included it using namespaces and `use` statements like `use Application\MathTools\ArithmeticCalculator;`.
 The only gotcha is that, in order to enable autoloading in our main file, we need to include the autoloader using `include 'vendor/autoload.php';`.
 We generated this file by configuring the `composer.json` file with the list of files that contain classes that we want to autoload and then running Composer's own `composer dump-autoload -o` command.

-Ok, now that we've learned all that, we're ready to get back to our initial question: "how do we leverage the power of Zend Framework components outside the context of a Zend MVC application?"
+Ok, now that we've learned all that, we're ready to get back to our initial question: "How do we leverage the power of Zend Framework components outside the context of a Zend MVC application?"

 As we've seen already, we can run our application in multiple ways.
 We can serve our directory in a web server and access `index.php` from a browser.
 We can also just run it from the console with something like `php index.php`.
 The result will be the same: the addition of 5 plus 6 printed to either the console or the response buffer.
 This is a console application so let's stick with running it via the console.